 BANGWA Simian Figure

-A squatting heavily encrusted wooden monkey or ape figure (2nd half 20th C., 30 cm) from the Bangwa of the Cameroon Grassfields — sitting atop a spherical base tightly bound with rattan fibers.
+A squatting heavily encrusted wooden monkey or ape figure (19th–20th C., 30 cm) from the Bangwa of the Cameroon Grassfields — sitting atop a spherical base tightly bound with rattan fibers.

 In Cameroon Grassfields cosmology, monkeys and apes hold a highly specific liminal place.
 They exist in the deep bush yet possess hands, faces, and behaviors that mirror humans.

-- The Messenger: Because of this dual nature, simian figures are frequently associated with secret societies (like the Night Society) and are believed to act as perfect intermediaries between human diviners and the unpredictable, dangerous spirits of the forest.
+- The Messenger: Because of this dual nature, simian figures—with their characteristic squatting posture, disproportionately long arms, and expressive, almost grotesque faces—are frequently associated with secret societies (like the Night Society) and are believed to act as perfect intermediaries between human diviners and the unpredictable, dangerous spirits of the forest.

 - The Hidden Medicine: The spherical base likely conceals a hollow filled with powerful medicines (aka) — the intricate binding ensures the magic remains trapped inside the object, ready to be directed by the society priest.

-- Continuous Feeding: The figure is covered in a thick crusty earth-toned patina.
+- Continuous Feeding: The figure is covered in a thick crusty sacrificial patina, likely a mix of soot, earth, and palm oil.
 This is not dirt — it is the result of continuous sacrificial "feeding" (blood, palm wine, millet porridge).

-- A "Radioactive" Object: This layered encrustation visually proves the object's active life.
+- A "Radioactive" Object: This layered encrustation visually proves the object's long, active life.
+It contrasts sharply with the heavily rubbed, smooth, and shiny raised areas—particularly the forearms, lips, nose, and ears—where the reddish heartwood has been polished by skin oils.
+Such a complex interplay of deep encrustation and handling patina strongly points to a creation in the late 19th or early 20th century.
 The sacrifices transform the carving from a piece of wood into a highly charged power object used in aggressive magic and healing.

 Summary

 This is a raw occult object.
-The Bangwa simian figure bridges the gap between human civilization and the chaotic magic of the bush — bound by fibers and activated through layers of intense ritual sacrifice.
+The Bangwa simian figure bridges the gap between human civilization and the chaotic magic of the bush — bound by fibers and activated through layers of intense ritual sacrifice over a long period of use.